-If it is the gorgeous French countryside you’re after, Burgundy is the place to be – think unspoiled green hills, interspersed with quaint medieval villages and sun-drenched mustard fields.
+If it is the gorgeous French countryside you’re after, Burgundy is the place to be.
+Think unspoiled green hills, interspersed with quaint medieval villages and sun-drenched mustard fields.
 The region’s charming capital, Dijon, and its many beautiful towns display a wonderful array of architectural styles that range from Celtic antiquity to Gallo-Roman and sweeping Renaissance treasures.
-Oh, and of course there’s the wine – Burgundy’s centuries-old vineyards have been declared a UNESCO World Heritage site due to its pivotal role in the world-wide development of viticulture, so wine lovers are in for a treat to say the very least.
+Oh, and of course there’s the wine!
+Burgundy’s centuries-old vineyards are a UNESCO World Heritage site due to the pivotal role they play in the world-wide development of viticulture.
+Wine lovers are in for a treat to say the very least!

-Right at the heart of central Europe, where the Atlantic, Rhineland and Mediterranean meet, lies Lyon – the third-largest city in France and its culinary capital.
+Right at the heart of central France, where the Rhône and the Saône Rivers meet, lies Lyon – the third-largest city in France and its culinary capital.
 Here, small bistros on cobblestone streets rub shoulders with majestic Roman ruins and fearless modern architectural marvels.
 Just north of Lyon lies the famous Beaujolais wine region, and the postcard-pretty town of Pérouges that is so quintessentially French that barely a day goes by without a film crew setting up shop along its streets.
 Add a visit to the Côtes du Rhône vineyards, early morning vistas over dew-dappled orchards, the smell of lavender fields in summer and the dramatic backdrop of the Alps in the distance, and you’ve got yourself a travel destination worth dreaming about.

 Situated on the spellbinding French Riviera, Nice offers a singular combination of opulent old-world glamour, bronze seaside destinations and a never-ending throng of some of the most colourful characters to be found anywhere in France.
 The city has attracted high-rollers and wealthy sunseekers since the 1800s and epitomises the very essence of the Riviera with its glorious markets, Michelin-awarded restaurants and beguiling old town destinations.